jenna-tb-ekwealor/academic-kickstart/content/projects/blueprintearth/index.md

 summary: In collaboration with non-profit Blueprint Earth, an assessment of the phylogenetic diversity of a unique region of the Mojave Desert
 tags:
 #- Syntrichia
-- Biodiversity
+- bBiodiversity
-- Phylogenetics
+- phylogenetics
-- Citizen Science
+- citizen science
-- Field Work
+- field work

 # Optional external URL for project (replaces project detail page).
 external_link: ""